Al-Jarina Mosque

 The Al-Jarina Mosque or Al-Jerina Mosque (مسجد الجرينة; מסגד אל-ג'רינה), also known as the Great Mosque of Haifa (مسجد حيفا الكبير), was the main mosque of Haifa, Israel.

 Built in 1775 CE, during the Ottoman rule of the Levant, the mosque was originally named al-Nasr Mosque (مسجد النصر), in honor of Admiral Hassan Pasha al-Jazairli's victory over local ruler Daher al-Omar in August 1775.
 The name "Al-Jarina" was given due to its proximity to the open market square known as Jarina.
 The mosque was located in downtown Haifa on Natanzon Street (formerly al-Umayya Street), near the Sail Tower within Haifa's Governmental Center.

-The mosque was struck by an Iranian missile during the Iran–Israel war while Muslim clerics were gathering inside on June 20, 2025; and injured worshippers and clerics.
+The mosque was struck by an Iranian missile during the Twelve-Day War while Muslim clerics were gathering inside on June 20, 2025; and injured worshippers and clerics.
 As of July 2025, the mosque was closed for worship.

 Structure

 The mosque consisted of several buildings surrounding a large paved square sahn.
-On the northern side lies the main rectangular prayer hall, oriented east-west, with the mihrab facing east.
+On the northern side lies the main rectangular prayer hall, oriented east–west, with the mihrab facing east.
 Until 1948, the mosque featured a small minaret from which the muezzin would call to prayer; this minaret was destroyed.

 During both the Ottoman period and the British Mandate era, the plaza in front of the mosque served as a commercial and civic center for Haifa's Arab Muslim residents, with numerous shops surrounding it.
 Between the mosque and Hamra Square to its west ran the Market Street, Haifa's main street at the time.

 In 1958, renovations were carried out at the mosque at a cost exceeding 25,000 Israeli lira.
 A dedication ceremony marking the completion of these renovations was held on April 21, 1958.
 In 1964, Haifa Municipality planned to turn part of the mosque complex into a cultural center, housing a library and community club alongside its religious functions.
 Further renovations and restoration, funded by the Al-Aqsa Foundation, were completed in 2011.

 The mosque's minaret, destroyed in the late 1940s, was slated for reconstruction after Israel's Interior Ministry allocated funds for its restoration in June 2024.